laxmanbandeboina/Data-Analysis.-file/README.md

-# zomato.file
+# Data analysis
-the above file is about a sample dataset of zomato  has been imported and cleaned it by removing null nd duplicate values nd then visualizing the cleaned data in python nd powerbi
+In the above file I have downloaded different datasets and cleaned it using EDA (Exploratory Data Analysis).
+Then started visualizing the cleaned data using packages in python like 'pandas,matplotlib,seaborn'.
+Then I have visualized the dataset by using tool 'Microsoft Powerbi' .